Timdavidcole/village-green-backend-api/README.md

 Many thanks to this [Thinkster walkthrough](https://thinkster.io/tutorials/node-json-api), which I used significantly in the creation of this API.

-## Considerations for your backend with [CORS](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing)
+## Usage

+Well if you fancy using it to build your own front-end knock yourself out.
+But just playing around with some calls in the excellent [Postman](https://www.getpostman.com/) is good way to have a rummage.

 If the backend is about to run on a different host/port than the frontend, make sure to handle `OPTIONS` too and return correct `Access-Control-Allow-Origin` and `Access-Control-Allow-Headers` (e.g. `Content-Type`).

 ### Authentication Header:

 `Authorization: Token jwt.token.here`

-## Usage

-Well if you fancy using it to build your own front-end knock yourself out.
-But just playing around with some calls in the excellent [Postman](https://www.getpostman.com/) is good way to have a rummage.

 ### Example Call